 - In The Princess and the Frog, when Ray dies, he becomes a star like Evangeline.

 - In one Percy Jackson and the Olympians novel, the goddess Artemis's Lancer Zoe Nightshade is killed.
 She is honored with a whole constellation called "the hunt" Zoe actually knew she was going to get killed before going on the mission, but went on it anyway to save her beloved Goddess.

-- In Warrior Cats, when a Clan cat dies they go to StarClan. (except the evil ones, who go to the Dark Forest.)
+- In Warrior Cats, when a Clan cat dies they go to StarClan.
+(Except the evil ones, who instead go to the Dark Forest.)

 - In the Old Kingdom trilogy, it is eventually revealed that this is the nature of the Ninth Gate.